Tronde/ansible_role_deploy_nextcloud_with_mariadb_pod/README.md

 Deploy Nextcloud with MariaDB in a Podman Pod
 =============================================

-**Warning:** This role is still under development and not ready to use, yet.

 Deploy Nextcloud and MariaDB container as podman-pod(1).

+**Warning:** This role is still under development and not ready to use in production, yet.
+But comments and feedback on this role are much appreciated.

+This role was tested on Fedora 35 and Debian 11 (Bullseye) so far.
+Please let me know if you run it with other Distributions and version, so I can add them to _meta/main.yml_.

 Requirements
 ------------